iCliniq Logo

 Hi doctor,

-About 3 weeks ago, I was prescribed Retin-A 0.5 % and Acticlate for an unusual breakout on my forehead by my dermatologist.
+About 3 weeks ago, my dermatologist prescribed Retin-A 0.5 % and Acticlate for an unusual breakout on my forehead.
 The anaesthetician who also took a look at my face recommended Glytone PA chemical peel to help treat some discoloration that the acne had caused.
 I went in to see her today and the peel she did initially cause extreme burning.
-I left the office with a little edema under both my eyes and by the end of the night, now, my skin looks like I have 2nd to 3rd-degree burning.
+I left the office with a little edema under both my eyes and by the end of the night, my skin looked like I had 2nd to 3rd-degree burning.
 But, it does not hurt.
-When I reached out to her and sent pictures, she said it was normal.
+When I contacted her and sent pictures, she said it was normal.
 She said there was no need to and that my skin would peel and heal in about 7 days.
 I look horrible and I am so afraid that I have permanently damaged my skin.
 I made an appointment with a different doctor tomorrow.
 Your advice would be greatly appreciated.

 Hi,